Eight governance gaps. Eight modules.

 Microsoft keeps Copilot audit logs for 180 days.
 Your auditors expect 7 years.

 Every Copilot interaction generates an audit event (RecordType 261, CopilotInteraction) in Microsoft's Unified Audit Log.
 These records capture who used Copilot, when, in which app, and what files were referenced.
-But on E3 licenses, Microsoft retains this data for just 180 days.
+On E3 licenses, Microsoft retains this data for just 180 days.
 Even E5 provides only one year.
 HIPAA requires 6 years.
 SOX mandates 7 years.
-And the average time to detect a sophisticated data breach is 290 days, beyond E3's entire retention window.
+The average time to detect a sophisticated data breach is 290 days - beyond E3's entire retention window.

 - Near-real-time capture of CopilotInteraction audit events via Office 365 Management Activity API